dhondta/python-tinyscript/docs/reporting.md

 !!! note "Styling"

-    All these elements can have the following styling arguments:
+    All these elements can have the following styling keyword-arguments:

     - `size`: font size ; defaults to `12`
     - `color`: font color ; defaults to "`black`"
     - `style`: font style attribute (`bold`, `italic`, ...) ; default to "`normal`"

+    Note that the aforementioned default values do not apply for particular size-dependent elements (e.g. `h1`, `h2`, ...) but using the size can still be forced by using the related keyword-argument.

 !!! note "Element naming convention and assignment"